dag0310/otp-crypto/README.md

-// Encrypt a message to Base64 with the sender's key: const secretMessageUnencrypted = 'TOP SECRET MESSAGE.' const otpEncrypted = OtpCrypto.encrypt(secretMessageUnencrypted, keySender) // {base64Encrypted, remainingKey}, returns null if the key is too short keySender = otpEncrypted.remainingKey
+// Encrypt a message to Base64 with the sender's key: const secretMessageUnencrypted = 'TOP SECRET MESSAGE.' const otpEncrypted = OtpCrypto.encrypt(secretMessageUnencrypted, keySender) keySender = otpEncrypted.remainingKey

-// Decrypt the message to plaintext with the receiver's key: const otpDecrypted = OtpCrypto.decrypt(otpEncrypted.base64Encrypted, keyReceiver) // {plaintextDecrypted, remainingKey}, returns null if the key is too short keyReceiver = otpDecrypted.remainingKey
+// Decrypt the message to plaintext with the receiver's key: const otpDecrypted = OtpCrypto.decrypt(otpEncrypted.base64Encrypted, keyReceiver) keyReceiver = otpDecrypted.remainingKey

 // Extract the decrypted message const secretMessageDecrypted = otpDecrypted.plaintextDecrypted // 'TOP SECRET MESSAGE.'

-// Now both sender and receiver have the same key again (shorter than before) and can continue sending other messages
+// Now both sender and receiver have the same key again (shorter than before) and can continue sending other messages with the remaining key.
 ```

 ## Dev corner